 Personal Buoyancy Signals

-oTraining Area: Hoisting Flag 'Y' if conditions require mandatory buoyancy aids (beyond the automatic winter mandate).
+oTraining Topics: Hoisting Flag 'Y' if conditions require mandatory buoyancy aids (beyond the automatic winter mandate).

 oRationale: To clearly communicate safety requirements to all competitors and crew members before they launch.

-Training covers the technical setup of the "Smithy" (Starter's Box) and the safety fleet.
+Training here covers the technical setup of the "Smithy" (Starter's Box) and the safety fleet.

 (Timeline: 45-60 Minutes Before Start)